 - Pets are not permitted in Lehman Caves or at evening programs.

-- Pets are not permitted on trails or in the backcountry of the park (except leashed pets on the Lexington Arch Trail and the Great Basin Visitor Center to Baker Trail).
-Note: the Lexington Arch Trail and Road is closed due to storm damage).
+- Pets are not permitted on trails or in the backcountry of the park, except leashed pets on the Lexington Arch Trail and the Great Basin Visitor Center to Baker Trail.
+(Please note: the unimproved dirt road to Lexington Arch is rough and rutted, requiring a high clearance 4-wheel drive vehicle and advanced driving skills to reach the trailhead.
+Route finding is necessary at parts of the trail due to flood damage.)

 - Leashed pets can only be exercised in the campgrounds, in front of the visitor centers, and along roads.